nadvolod/order-processing-agents/README.md

 - `shipmentDetails` - null if inventory or payment failed

 This makes it easy to see exactly where the workflow stopped.

+### Important Notes

+When adding new code to the workflows:
+1. Stop the worker
+2. `mvn clean compile`
+3. Restart the worker
+4. Run the workflow

 ### Scenario-Driven Testing